Jason2Brownlee/CleanFixedQuakeC/README.md

 # QuakeC GPL

-Quake game code (progs.dat) with bug fixes released under the GPL.
+Clean version of the Quake game code (progs.dat) with bug fixes released under the GPL.

 ## About